michielgrotenhuis/docs/docs/intro.md

 slug: /
 ---

-# Introduction to eCommerce Documentation
+# Introduction to Online Store Platform Documentation

-Welcome to the official documentation for eCommerce, your comprehensive guide to setting up and managing your online store.
+Welcome to the official documentation for your eCommerce software, here you find an comprehensive guide to setting up and managing your online store.

 This documentation provides detailed instructions on how to use the platform effectively, from creating your store and adding products to managing orders and configuring payment methods.